Working in a hostel is by far one of the easiest and best ways to travel for longer without burning a hole in your pocket.

-The answer is no. No it isn’t.
-Working at a hostel is actually one of the most common ways for backpackers to extend their travels, and my various hostel jobs have enabled me to stay in beautiful destinations for far longer than I would have been able to had I not been working.
+Hostel work has been invaluable in the last few years for me, and my various hostel jobs have enabled me to stay in beautiful destinations for far longer than I would have been able to had I not been working.

 Thanks to hostel work I’ve lived in the gorgeous old city of Krakow in Poland, the island paradise of Koh Rong in Cambodia, gritty Belgrade in Serbia, and the medieval old town of Kotor in Montenegro.

-Not only have I been able to stay in some incredible destinations, but I have also gained so many valuable experiences and memories from my hostel jobs that I decided to put together a post that will tell you everything you need to know about working in a hostel, from how to find hostel jobs to what kind of work is expected of you, and what working at a hostel is really like.
+I have gained so many valuable experiences and memories from my hostel jobs that I decided to put together a post that will tell you everything you need to know about working in a hostel, from how to find hostel jobs to what kind of work is expected of you, and what working in a hostel is really like.

 So, as always, make a hot drink (or grab yourself a beer) and get cosy because it’s going to be a long one.

-Working at a Hostel – Everything You Need to Know
+Working in a Hostel – Everything You Need to Know About Hostel Work

 What is a hostel?